Everyone who owns a website wants to increase their traffic.

 For instance, a study from HubSpot shows that on average, businesses that blog will get 55 per cent more website visitors than those that don’t have a blog.

-But you can’t just pump out garbage and expect the traffic to follow.
+But you can’t just pump out the garbage and expect the traffic to follow.

 You need to provide highly valuable content that targets the right audience and offers solutions to people’s problems.